 Basingstoke’s Premier Shopping Destination

-Festival Place is a 1.1m sq ft shopping centre situated in the centre of Basingstoke, just off the M3, housing over 140 big brand stores including Debenhams, Next, Marks & Spencer, Apple, H&M, Zara and New Look.
-It is home to over 20 mouthwatering eateries including Las Iguanas, Ask Italian, Pizza Express, Wagamama, Pret, Gourmet Burger Kitchen, Giraffe and Nando’s and a 10 screen Vue multiplex cinema.
+Festival Place is a 1.1m sq ft shopping centre situated in the centre of Basingstoke, just off the M3, housing over 160 big brand stores including Debenhams, Next, Marks & Spencer, Apple, H&M, Zara, Jack Wills and New Look.
+It is home to over 20 mouth-watering eateries including Cote Brasserie, The Sushi Maki, Las Iguanas, Ask Italian, KOKORO, Pizza Express, Wagamama, Pret, Gourmet Burger Kitchen and Nando’s, and a 10-screen Vue multiplex cinema.

 The Malls Shopping Centre has all your essential needs.
 With 540 spaces on a roof car park, and within easy access from the Station and local bus services.